lambdaclass/concrete/ROADMAP.md

     predicates (`binOpOperandsAgree`) and LANGUAGE_INVARIANTS #19 gates DETECT drift; the architecture still INVITES it — three semi-independent semantic judgments over one program.
 Endgame: Check produces a TYPED AST that Elab consumes (types computed once, threaded forward), deleting Elab's re-inference and CoreCheck's overlapping rules down to genuine Core-shape validation.

-    Large refactor; do it as this phase's capstone, staged per expression family, with the differential fuzzer + `test-ci-gates` as the safety net.
-Until then, every new type rule MUST live in one shared predicate used by all passes.
+    Long-term architecture, not a staging bridge: Check produces real typed syntax (`TExpr`, `TStmt`, `TPlace`, typed patterns as needed).
+Typed nodes carry type, ownership/pass mode, capability facts, resolved identity, stable node id, source span, and desugaring provenance as fields.
+Elab consumes only `TypedProgram`; it does not accept raw `Expr`/`Stmt`, does not read an advisory side table to decide source types, and does not infer source types.
+    Tables over node ids are derived metadata for reports, cache keys, proof obligations, LSP, and agent tooling, not the source of typing truth.

+    The boundary chain should be unrepresentable-by-construction:
+    `ResolvedProgram -> Check -> TypedProgram -> Elab -> CoreProgram ->
+    CoreCheck -> ValidatedCore -> Mono -> ValidatedMonoCore -> Lower -> SSA ->
+    SSAVerify -> ValidatedSSA`.
+If a downstream stage wants a source type, value-flow mode, capability requirement, or resolved callee, it reads the typed node or certified fact produced by the owning stage.
+It may validate shape; it may not create a second source-level judgment.
+Done when Elab's re-inference code is deleted, not merely bypassed, and regressions prove the literal/defaulting, mixed-width, std-bypass, conditional-Copy, and
+    capability/type-drift classes cannot be expressed through the typed boundary.
+Breaking constructor changes are acceptable; the target is the best long-term pipeline, not a minimal migration.
 14. Add the Phase 14 validation artifact: a compiler-soundness dashboard with one witness program per shipped ProofCore construct, one status per R-rule, replay commands for proved/mechanically-validated facts, and